aahladmanas/aahladmanas.github.io/index.md

 My research closes the gap between how models are built and how they will be used: out-of-distribution generalization, causality, interpretability, and more generally feature learning.

-jjbuilding models that are robust across populations using insights and techniques from causal inference.
-Earlier, I worked on causal effect estimation when standard assumptions like ignorability and positivity/overlap do not hold and improving calibration in survival models.
-My primary application of interest is AI for healthcare (e.g. [classifying medical images](https://arxiv.org/abs/2107.00520) and [survival analysis](https://arxiv.org/abs/2101.05346)), but I also work on ML for science in general ([ML for particle discovery](https://iopscience.iop.org/article/10.1088/2632-2153/ad780c/meta)) .
+I work on improving generalization of ML models, such as feature learning to improve robustness across populations.
+This work is informed by insights and techniques from my earlier work in causal inference in settings standard assumptions like ignorability and positivity/overlap do not hold.
+My primary application of interest is AI for healthcare (e.g. [classifying medical images](https://arxiv.org/abs/2107.00520) and [survival analysis](https://arxiv.org/abs/2101.05346)), but I also hold an interest in ML for science in general ([ML for particle discovery](https://iopscience.iop.org/article/10.1088/2632-2153/ad780c/meta)) .

 I'm eternally excited about new ideas and finding good applications for my work!
 Shoot me an email if you want to chat!